BSC-ES/providentia/docs/source/Plot-customisation.md

 ## Calculating exceedances

 In Providentia the `exceedances` statistic is available in the list of available statistics.
 How it is currently implemented is simplistic, but users can simply state a threshold/limit value per component or network-component pair, and each instance where values exceed this limit will be counted.
 Therefore the `exceedances` statistic simply gives the number of instances above the threshold.
-The threshold values can be set in the file `settings/exceedances.yaml` per component, or network-component pair, as so:
+The threshold values can be set in the file `settings/exceedances.yaml` per component or network-component pair, as so:

 ```
 sconco3: {